Kattsun2525/stat386-projects/_posts/Blog tutorial.md

 ## How to overcome the challenges
-To combat these challenges, companies need to take into account the following suggestions from Harvard Business Review:
+To combat these challenges, companies should take into account the following suggestions from Harvard Business Review:
 1.	**Center data initiatives on business problems that could yield impactful results.** By doing this, c-suite executives will be able to demonstrate the value of harnessing data capabilities and might increase senior leader involvement.
 2.	**Reevaluate the data strategy.** Companies should take into account how data is generated in the whole value chain process and can be merged to improve the process as a whole, rather than focusing on certain areas of business.
 3.	**Long-term commitment to become a data-driven organizatioin.** It takes a lot of efforts and time for an entire organization to change and adopt new solutions.
 Also, leveraging data requires building knowledge and skills over a time because those can be difficult for some people to pick up.